On the Renormalization Group in EFTs: On-Shell Bases, Ambiguities, and Divergences: Preliminaries

 \subsection{Field redefinitions in EFTs}

 Let us take, as the subject of our discussion, an EFT constructed from a set of fields collectively denoted $ \eta^I $.
 Working at a finite order in the EFT expansion, the local operators constructed from fields and their derivatives form a finite vector space $ V_\off $ that comprises all possible off-shell EFTs at that order.
-We can choose an \emph{off-shell} (Green's) basis of operators $ O_i(\eta) $ free of strict mathematical redundancies such as integration-by-parts relations, commutation relations, etc. Such a basis fully parameterizes all off-shell Green's functions that are compatible with a local action, and we have $ \mathrm{span} \big(\{O_i\}\big) = V_\off $.
+We can choose an \emph{off-shell} (Green's) \emph{basis} of gauge-invariant operators $ O_i(\eta) $ by eliminating redundant operators using integration-by-parts relations and algebraic identities.
+Such a basis fully parameterizes all off-shell Green's functions that are compatible with a local action, and we have $ \mathrm{span} \big(\{O_i\}\big) = V_\off $.
 The theory space is parametrized by a set of off-shell couplings $ \lambda^i $---including also mass parameters and renormalizable couplings---which fully describe the off-shell theory.
-The Lagrangian of the theory is then given by
+The \emph{off-shell Lagrangian} of the theory is then given by

-in the off-shell basis, where $ \L_\mathrm{kin} $ are the kinetic terms of the matter fields (which do not contain any couplings).\footnote{To strictly adhere to this parameterization in gauge theories, we may normalize the gauge-kinetic term as $ \eminus \tfrac{1}{4g^2} F_{\mu\nu}^2 \subset \lambda^i O_i$.
+where $ \L_\mathrm{kin} $ are the kinetic terms of the matter fields (which do not contain any couplings).\footnote{To strictly adhere to this parameterization in gauge theories, we may normalize the gauge-kinetic term as $ \eminus \tfrac{1}{4g^2} F_{\mu\nu}^2 \subset \lambda^i O_i$.
 Then no couplings appear in the covariant derivatives of the matter fields in, e.g., $ \L_\mathrm{kin} = D_\mu \phi^\dagger D^\mu \phi + \ldots $.
 The discussion here is easily adapted to the more common normalization of the gauge fields.} With a somewhat sloppy notation, we think of $ \lambda^i $ (with indices $ i,j,\ldots $) as the coordinates of the point $ \lambda = \lambda^i O_i \in V_\off $, with the usual sum over repeated indices.
 This Lagrangian is perturbatively renormalizable up to the chosen order in the EFT expansion.

 It is well-known that the off-shell Lagrangian over-parameterizes the physical theory~\cite{tHooft:1973wag,Georgi:1991ch,Arzt:1993gz,Criado:2018sdb}.
 Equivalently, we can say that there is redundancy in the Lagrangian description of the theory.
 Initially it was thought that all operators proportional to the EOMs are irrelevant, but now the redundancy is understood to be invariance of the $ S $-matrix under field redefinitions.
 Here we consider field redefinitions $ \eta^I \to \xi^I(\eta) $, where $ \xi(\eta) $ is a covariant polynomial of the fields and their derivatives that preserves the structure of~\eqref{eq:Lag_off-shell} (see Note~\ref{note:redefs} for more details).\footnote{A simple example of a field-redefinition in a scalar field theory would be $ \phi \to \phi + \alpha \phi^2 $ for any $ \alpha $.
 More relevant examples are found in Section~\ref{sec:examples}.} The consequence of the redefinition $ \xi $ is to change the Lagrangian as